pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

-This section discusses plugin configuration by considering the format of the plugin's JSON configuration file.
+This section discusses plugin configuration by considering the format of the plugin's JSON configuration file `~/.signalk/plugin-configuration-data/ais-reporter.json`.

-Some of the JSON features used in the configuration are not supported by Signal K's plugin configuration GUI and you must create and/or update the configuration by using your favourite text editor to create or modify the plugin configuration file at `~/.signalk/plugin-configuration-data/ais-reporter.json`.
+Some of the JSON features used in the configuration file are not supported by Signal K's plugin configuration GUI and you must therefore create and/or update the configuration using your favourite text editor.

 ### A minimal configuration